Inspiration

 What we learned

 On the process side, two things helped the most.
-Mongomock fallbacks let the whole pipeline run in-process with no network, so iteration stayed fast and the test suite stayed under 30 seconds — critical when you're making a change every few minutes.
+Mongomock fallbacks kept the test suite under 30 seconds — critical when you're making a change every few minutes.
 And leaning on a labeled benchmark from day one (151 prompts, held-out edge cases, F1 instead of accuracy) kept us from shipping changes that felt like improvements but weren't.

 What's next for PromptShield

-- Inter-procedural dataflow so taint follows across function boundaries and class fields instead of giving up at the function edge, plus a real JavaScript/TypeScript tracker (JS is regex-only today).
+- Inter-procedural dataflow so taint follows across function boundaries and class fields, instead of giving up at the function edge.

 Log in or sign up for Devpost to join the conversation.